jsongo/jsongo.github.io/_posts/2015-06-16-install-python-opencv-on-macox.markdown

 {% endhighlight %}
 More unfortunately, this fails again, you'll have to take this step to force this update working.
 {% highlight bash %}
-cd /usr/local;
+cd /usr/local
-git fetch;
+git fetch
-git reset --hard origin/master; brew update
+git reset --hard origin/master brew update
 {% endhighlight %}